stefanofontanelli/Shard/README.md

 ## Shard

-A module to manage keys along a shard of until 3844 nodes inspired by this Instagram's article: http://instagram-engineering.tumblr.com/post/10853187575/sharding-ids-at-instagram
+A module to manage keys along a shard of up to 3844 nodes inspired by this Instagram article: http://instagram-engineering.tumblr.com/post/10853187575/sharding-ids-at-instagram

 ## Features